March 20, 2015

 In circumstances where there are children from outside of the marriage, which have not been legally adopted by the spouse, the elective share provides the surviving spouse the right to receive one-third of the estate.
 The elective share considers the entire augmented estate, which includes assets both inside of probate (valid will offered to the court) and outside of probate (no will or passed through a different instrument such as a payable on death certificate).

 For example, if a married individual had a will leaving everything to her daughter from a prior marriage (probate assets) and she also had a retirement account that listed the daughter as a beneficiary (non-probate assets), the surviving spouse’s elective share would include one-third of the total value of both the probate and non-probate assets.
 This may even include gifts that were given to one or more parties prior to the decedent spouse’s death.

 As a result of the elective share, dependent upon the above identified circumstances, the surviving spouse who was disinherited has the ability to obtain either one-half or one-third of the augmented estate.
 Therefore, in most circumstances, with exceptions including but not limited to legal defenses such as abandonment and Slayer statute, it is extremely unlikely for an individual to entirely disinherit a surviving spouse.

 Further issues and complications arise as a surviving spouse may also take a number of other elections, including the family allowance exemptions and exempt property exemption.
-Due to the complex options available to both the decedent prior to death and the disinherited, surviving spouse, the Attorneys at McClanahan Powers strongly advise that you speak with a knowledgeable and experienced attorney to ensure that they are protecting and enforcing their legal rights.
+Due to the complex options available to both the decedent prior to death and the disinherited, surviving spouse, the Attorneys at McClanahan Powers strongly advise that you schedule a consultation to discuss your options to proceed.